 S. NO KEY AUDIT MATTERS HOW THE MATTER WAS ADDRESSED IN OUR AUDIT 1.
-PROMULGATION OF COMPANIES ACT, 2017 Companies Act, 2017 ("the Act") was promulgated on May 30, 2017 which introduced certain new requirements including certain changes in accounting and disclosures with respect to preparation of financial statements by companies.
-The third and fourth schedules to the Companies Act, 2017 became applicable to Company for the first time for the preparation of these financial statements.
-The Companies Act, 2017 (including its third and fourth schedules) forms an integral part of the statutory financial reporting framework applicable to the Company.
-In view of the significant changes in accounting and disclosures, we consider it as a key audit matter.
-Refer to note 4.1 to the financial statements.
-Our procedures included the following: We obtained an understanding of the requirements regarding preparation and filing of financial statements applicable to the Company and assessed the design and operation of its key controls over preparation and filing of financial statements.
-We reviewed minutes of meetings of Board of Directors, Audit Committee and internal audit reports for any recorded instances of potential noncompliance and maintained a high level of vigilance when carrying out other audit procedures for indication of noncompliance.
-We reviewed financial statements to ensure completeness and accuracy of disclosures in the financial statements to ensure compliance with reporting and disclosure requirements of Companies Act, 2017.
+PROMULGATION OF COMPANIES ACT, 2017 OUR AUDIT Our procedures included the following: We obtained an understanding of the requirements regarding preparation and filing of financial statement applicable to the Company and assessed the design and operation of it key controls over preparation and filing of financial statements.
+We reviewed minutes of meetings on Board of Directors, Audit Committee and internal audit reports for any recorded instances of potential non compliance and maintained a high lever of vigilance when carrying out othe audit procedures for indication of non compliance.
+We reviewed financial statements to ensure completeness and accuracy or disclosures in the financial statement to ensure compliance with reporting and disclosure requirements of the statement of the sta